byui-cse/cse450-course/source/module-01/exploration-02.md

 In this data exploration, you will practice the following:

 * Data exploration and visualization.
-* Advanced feature engineering.
+* Calculating summary statistics.
-* Feature Normalization
+* Feature engineering.

 Throughout this exploration, when you're asked to use a new function or library, we'll usually provide a link to that function's documentation, or a tutorial related to it.